botpress/botpress/docs/guide/website/versioned_docs/version-11.0.1/create-module.md

 ## Register Actions

 Modules can register new actions that will be available on the flow editor.
-Please check out the [Custom Code](build/code) section for more informations about Actions.
+Please check out the [Custom Code](build/code) section for more information about Actions.
 Those actions must be deployed to the `data/global/actions` folder to be recognized by Botpress.
 Here is how to do that:

 1. Create a folder named `actions` in `src`